The Incyte Ingenuity Awards in GVHDTM

 Pooja Khandelwal, MD

 Dr Pooja Khandelwal is a member of the Division of Bone Marrow Transplantation and Immune Deficiency at Cincinnati Children’s Hospital Medical Center and serves as Associate Professor in the UC Department of Pediatrics.
 She graduated from Kasturba Medical College in Manipal, India, completed her residency at the University of Arizona College of Medicine, and completed her fellowship at Cincinnati Children's Hospital Medical Center.
 Dr Khandelwal is a pediatric hematologist-oncologist specializing in bone marrow transplantation for hemoglobinopathies, malignancies and metabolic disorders.
 She also runs a multidisciplinary clinic focused on taking care of children with chronic GVHD.
 Her research interests focus on restoring and maintaining intestinal homeostasis in patients during the peri-transplant period.
 Her goal is to reduce the incidence of GVHD by using a variety of approaches, such as administration of specific nutritional compounds and modification of the intestinal microbiome.
 Dr Khandelwal and her organization were also recipients of the 2022 Incyte Ingenuity Awards in GVHD.
-Learn more about her award-winning project
+Learn more about her award-winning project.

 More